-It should be explained that the Courts are not interested in your personal issues or objections.
-It is only natural for there to be difficult situations to overcome after a breakdown in the relationship with your ex, however these will not usually be considered good enough by the Courts to prevent or restrict a child’s relationship with their parents.
-Therefore, issues such as a new partner, different parenting styles or problems with timekeeping are not usually considered serious enough to stop contact.
-The Courts will only be interested in what is in the best interests of the child and the starting legal position is that contact should be taking place
+It should be explained that the Court is not interested in your personal issues or objections.
+Issues such as a new partner, different parenting styles or problems with timekeeping are not usually considered serious enough to motivate the Court to end contact between a parent and a child.
+The Court is only interested in what is in the best interests of the child and the starting legal position is that contact should be taking place.

-A Child Arrangements Order will set out the measures for a child to have a relationship with both parents.
-If there are safeguarding concerns it may be that contact with the other parent is supervised or indirect.
+A Child Arrangements Order will set out the conditions under which a child is to have a relationship with both parents.
+If there are safety concerns, the Court may stipulate that contact with the relevant parent is supervised or indirect.